BrianBlits/AlwaysLearning/README.md

 <h2>Have you ever heard of a Game Jam or a Hackathon?</h2>
 <p>
-  Well if not you should check out https://itch.io/jams there are so many Game Jams you can join to get some experiance to put on your resume!
+  Well if not, you should check out https://itch.io/jams There are so many Game Jams you can join to get some experience to put on your resume!
 </p>

 <blockquote>“Choose a job you love, and you will never have to work a day in your life.” ~ Confucius</blockquote>